Our People

 MSD’s Chief Diversity Officer, Celeste Warren, strives to ensure that our policies and practices provide an equal opportunity for all so that our workforce reflects the diversity of the world.
 This she says “enables us to better understand the needs of the patients, health care providers and customers we serve,

-And that means embedding a culture of diversity, equity and inclusion at every level of the organisation, a commitment that’s central to our business growth as well as to our employees’ well-being.
+And that means embedding a culture of diversity and inclusion at every level of the organisation, a commitment that’s central to our business growth as well as to our employees’ well-being.

 At MSD in the UK, our work is more than just scientific: we recognise that we have an important part to play in tackling health disparities to drive improvements in healthcare access and outcomes for patients across the UK.